Josh Byrnes (politician)

-Josh Byrnes (born April 18, 1974) is a Republican party member of the Iowa House of Representatives.
+Josh Byrnes (born April 18, 1974) is a Republican party member and was in of the Iowa House of Representatives from 2010 until 2016.
+In November 2020, Iowa governor Kim Reynolds appointed him to the Iowa Utilities Board until April 30, 2025.

-Byrnes received his undergraduate education at Luther College and has a master's degree from Winona State University.
-He was a high school teacher and community college instructor before entering politics.

-As of January 2013, Byrnes served on several committees in the Iowa House – the Education, Natural Resources, and Ways and Means committees, as well as the Education Appropriations budget subcommittee.
-He served as the Chair of the Transportation committee.

-Byrnes was first elected to the Iowa House of Representatives in 2010.

-Biography
+Early life and education

 Byrnes was born in Oelwein, Iowa.
 He grew up in Riceville, Iowa, where he graduated from Riceville Community High School in 1992.
-He went on to graduate from Luther College, earned a master's degree from Winona State University, and is currently completing his doctoral work at Iowa State University.
+He went on to graduate from Luther College, earned a master's degree from Winona State University.

+Career

 Byrnes was a high school teacher for eight and a half years and also served as an administrator at the community college level.
-Byrnes has taught or coached in the districts of Denison, Osage, Riceville, Mason City, St. Ansgar, and Clear Lake.
+Byrnes taught or coached in the districts of Denison, Osage, Riceville, Mason City, St. Ansgar, and Clear Lake.